Loading

 The museum's collection comprises American art and material culture from the colonial period through the present, including painting, sculpture, decorative arts, photography, works on paper, furniture, metals, textiles, maps, industrial objects, and ephemera.
 It included works by contemporary artists David Wojnarowicz, Chakaia Booker, and Emma Amos, pieces by Colin Campbell Cooper, and a large body of work by nineteenth-century painter August Will.

 In 2018, the museum collection (estimated between 5,000 to 10,000 works) was donated to the Zimmerli Art Museum at Rutgers University.
+The opening of the Museum of Jersey City History offers the possibility for some of the collection to be returned to the city.

-Pathside Building
+Pathside building

 The Journal Square building was purchased from Hudson County Community College in 2018.